Nim: History

-At the 1940 New York World's Fair Westinghouse displayed a machine, the Nimatron, that played Nim.
-From May 11, 1940, to October 27, 1940, only a few people were able to beat the machine in that six-week period; if they did, they were presented with a coin that said Nim Champ.
+At the 1939 New York World's Fair, Westinghouse displayed a machine, the Nimatron, that played nim.
+From May 11 to October 27, 1940, only a few people were able to beat the machine in that six-month period; if they did, they were presented with a coin that said "Nim Champ".
 It was also one of the first-ever electronic computerized games.
-Ferranti built a Nim playing computer which was displayed at the Festival of Britain in 1951.
-In 1952 Herbert Koppel, Eugene Grant and Howard Bailer, engineers from the W. L. Maxon Corporation, developed a machine weighing 50 lbs which played Nim against a human opponent and regularly won.
-A Nim Playing Machine has been described made from TinkerToy.
+Ferranti built a nim-playing computer which was displayed at the Festival of Britain in 1951.
+In 1952, Herbert Koppel, Eugene Grant and Howard Baller, engineers from the W. L. Maxson Corporation, developed a machine weighing 50 lbs which played nim against a human opponent and regularly won.
+A nim playing machine has been described made from tinkertoys.

-The game of Nim was the subject of Martin Gardner's February 1958 Mathematical Games column in Scientific American.
-A version of Nim is played—and has symbolic importance—in the French New Wave film Last Year at Marienbad (1961).
+The game of nim was the subject of Martin Gardner's February 1958 Mathematical Games column in Scientific American.
+A version of nim is played—and has symbolic importance—in the French New Wave film Last Year at Marienbad (1961).

 Game play and illustration

+Nim is typically played as a misère game, in which the player to take the last object loses.
+Nim can also be played as a "normal play" game whereby the player taking the last object wins.
+In either normal play or a misère game, when there is exactly one heap with at least two objects, the player who takes next can easily win.
+If this removes either all or all but one objects from the heap that has two or more, then no heaps will have more than one object, so the players are forced to alternate removing exactly one object until the game ends.
+If the player leaves an even number of non-zero heaps (as the player would do in normal play), the player takes last; if the player leaves an odd number of heaps (as the player would do in misère play), then the other player takes last.

 The normal game is between two players and is played with three heaps of any number of objects.
 The two players alternate taking any number of objects from any one of the heaps.
 The goal is to be the last to take an object.
 In misère play, the goal is instead to ensure that the opponent is forced to take the last remaining object.

 The following example of a normal game is played between fictional players Bob and Alice, who start with heaps of three, four and five objects.

 Winning positions

-The practical strategy to win at the game of Nim is for a player to get the other into one of the following positions, and every successive turn afterwards they should be able to make one of the smaller positions.
+The practical strategy to win at the game of nim is for a player to get the other into one of the following positions, and every successive turn afterwards they should be able to make one of the smaller positions.
 Only the last move changes between misère and normal play.